Magnetic Contactor- Principle, Types, Advantages

 • Given that the maneuvers are carried out from places far from the motor or other types of loads.

-• The currents and voltages that are manipulated with the command devices are or may be small.
+• The currents and voltages manipulated with the command devices are or may be small.

-• Control and automation of equipment and machines with processes complex.
+• Control and automation of equipment and machines with complex processes.

 Types of Magnetic Contactors